About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

 This simple maple mazapan recipe makes compulsively eatable Mexican peanut candy.
 With no cooking required and only 5 ingredients, this is pretty much a foolproof candy recipe.

 This easy mazapan recipe is based upon a peanut candy that my Nana used to make around the holidays.
 She was always making little goodies and during the festive season, she went that extra mile by shaping candies into fun shapes that she knew would delight her grandchildren.
-Back then she would use stainless steel cookie cutters, but I like to use these mini pop-out cutters from King Arthur Flour.
-They are too cute to resist.
+Back then she would use stainless steel cookie cutters, but I like to use mini pop-out cutters shaped like animals.

 If you are new to making candy this is a great one to start with because it requires zero cooking and comes together in only a few minutes (time spent making cute shapes not included).
 Mazapan is an excellent holiday gift idea too!

 What is Mazapan?

 Mazapan is a Mexican candy made with peanuts and sugar.
 The most popular brand is called “De La Rosa” and it is sold in rounds wrapped in cellophane.
 The candy has a distinct peanut flavor and is a little crumbly when you put it in your mouth.